 On the other hand, if the value of this query is 0, then

-and bytesCtxPub
+bytesCtxPriv and bytesCtxPub can be

 used to set parameters for the working context, as they're not